PranayKr/Self-Driving-Car-Projects/README.md

   e) Navigate to the CarND-Advanced-Lane-Lines/ folder

-     Before running code in the notebook (Advanced_Lane_Detection.ipynb), change the kernel to match the sdcnd environment by using the drop-down Kernel menu.
+     Before running code in the notebook (Advanced_Lane_Detection-Updated.ipynb), change the kernel to match the sdcnd environment by using the  drop-down Kernel menu.

+     NOTE: Advanced_Lane_Detection.ipynb WAS too large (>25 mb) to be uploaded on github

 # Details of running the Code Implementation :